 Born and brought up in London, I studied Fine Art at Middlesex University.
 In 1999 I moved to Cornwall, where I live and work.

 Awarded the 2017 Inland Art Festival Residency Prize, I completed a project, Static Island, at Back Lane West.
 The project was also documented on a daily blog.
-Now an Associate Member of the space, I recently worked on another residency there, Incubation.
+As a recent Associate Member, I have just completed another residency, Non-Contact, in the space.